-Hobbit House Bed and Breakfast is one of a few hawaii accommodations that is
+Hobbit House is one of a few hawaii homes that is

 what it is today with 27 PV panels.
 He started with the 3000 watt windmill and a